Skip to content

 Do I Really Need That Much Water?

 Ready for the answer: nope.
-You don’t truly need the amount of water called for on the back of most boxes.
+When you go to cook gluten-free pasta, you don’t truly need the amount of water called for on the back of most boxes.
 As long as your pasta is fully immersed in water, you’re fine.
 Now, you will need to stir a little more often since there’s less water (and probably less room) in the pot.
-It means that as the pasta boils, it won’t have the physical space to roll away from other pieces.
+It means that as the pasta cooks in the boiling water, it won’t have the physical space to roll away from other pieces.

 No Matter How Much Water You Use…